A derivability criterion based on the existence of adjunctions: Derivability criterion.

-commutes.
-This means that $F'$ is an absolute left derived functor of $F$, and the left square in (\ref{comptMorf}) is commutative.
-Finally, the commutativity of the right square in (\ref{comptMorf}) means that the unit $\epsilon: F'\comp\gamma_{\mc{C}} \rightarrow \gamma_{D}\comp F$ of the absolute left Kan extension is the adjoint natural transformation through $(\mbb{F'},\mbb{R}G)$ of
+commutes, so the left square in (\ref{comptMorf}) is commutative.
+This formally implies the commutativity of the right square too.
+Indeed, this means that the unit $\epsilon: F'\comp\gamma_{\mc{C}} \rightarrow \gamma_{D}\comp F$ of the absolute left Kan extension is the adjoint natural transformation through $({F'},\mbb{R}G)$ of

 Using the naturality of $\epsilon$ and the left square in (\ref{comptMorf}) we deduce the commutative diagram

 Since $(a\compc F)\comp (F\compc b)$ is the identity, it follows that the adjoint of (\ref{unit}) is $\epsilon$ as required. \end{proof}